 Their handmade organic hemp high-top sneakers (for men and women) are so cute and made from plant-based canvas.
 Footbed lining and shoe uppers are 100% hemp and so are the shoelaces.
 They are also biodegradable and made using 100% organically grown hemp that comes from Europe.

 All of their products are designed for sustainability and hand-crafted in sweatshop-free ateliers in USA, Canada & Europe, using only organic materials.
 They believe in kindness to animals, to each other, and to the earth.

 Rawganique is plastic-free and makes its products entirely free of any harmful chemicals.
-Their products are also cruelty-free and animal-friendly making it a great option for our vegan friends as well.
-Be sure to check them out if you’re on the market for some fair trade pyjamas or zero waste gifts.
+Their products are also cruelty-free and animal-friendly making them a great option for our vegan friends as well.
+Be sure to check them out if you’re on the market for some fair trade pajamas or zero waste gifts.

 8000Kicks travels the world to look for the right growers for the premium hemp used in their products.
 As for manufacturing, 8000Kicks guarantees safe working conditions at both of their factories in Portugal and China.
 They also ensure quality and safety by conducting regular inspections.

 8000Kicks’ corporate responsibility